thedanieltomlinson/feel-good-news/WORK_INSTRUCTIONS.md

 - All default questions can be edited or removed
 - Add custom questions as needed for special features
 - The image defaults to a placeholder - remember to update it!
+- **Image Upload**: Use the "📁 Upload File" button to easily upload employee photos
+  - The system automatically uses the publication date to place files in the correct folder
+  - Just like article images, employee spotlight images go in: `https://www.bloodcenter.org/webres/Image/FGN/MMDDYYYY/`

 ### Preview Pane
 - Use the preview to catch formatting issues early